 A great way to begin your day is to head to the Carolina Beach State Park.
 It's the perfect place to get some exercise (and get your metabolism revved up!) and see Venus Fly Traps in the wild.
 I was surprised to learn this plant only grows in the wild within 75 miles of Wilmington North Carolina.

 After working up an appetite, we met Jeff Christner, co-owner of Tasting History Tours for our reserved tour.
 Jeff knows a lot about Carolina Beach food and learning about the history of the area was an amazing way to experience it.

-We started the Carolina Beach food tour at Havana's, a spot known for their Cuban and Carribean flair as well as fresh seafood, steaks, and pasta.
+We started the Carolina Beach food tour at Havana's, a spot known for their Cuban and Caribbean flair as well as fresh seafood, steaks, and pasta.

 Our tasting here was Havana's Clam Chowder, which won the Pleasure Island Chowder Cookoff People's Choice Award from 2011-2016.
 Flavorful and full of clams, it's easy to see why it's one of the top Carolina Beach restaurants year after year.

 We didn't spend too much time at Havana's, but I took a look around and saw they have cornhole games out back.
 Jeff said they often play for drinks, with the winners getting free cocktails.
 I like it!
 We have a cornhole game so I'll have to stop in the next time I visit and see what the competition is like.